 COLLEGE Scholarship APPLICATION is open!

-Our scholarship is available to high school seniors and current college students nationwide who plan on attending, or are currently attending, an accredited 4-year college/university or 2-year accredited community college in the Fall of 2018.
+Our scholarship is available to high school seniors and current college students nationwide who plan on attending, or are currently attending, an accredited 4-year college/university or 2-year accredited community college.
 Applicants must be pursuing a legal, medical, or business-related degree.
 Special consideration will be given to members of a family that have recently been injured in a car accident.

 - Funds will be sent directly to the college you plan on attending